electrongonewild/Playing-with-STM32MP157-Discovery-Kit/uart/README.md

 # UART Protocol
 UART stands for Universal Asynchronous Receiver/Transmitter.
 It is a dedicated hardware associated with serial communication.
 UART is used in many applications like GPS Receivers, Bluetooth Modules, GSM and GPRS Modems, Wireless Communication Systems, RFID based applications etc.<br>
 In this project, we are going to see the following using STM32MP157x-DK1/2:
-* Make changes to device tree to configure fdcan pins for UART communication
+* Make changes to device tree to configure pins for UART communication
 * Send and receive data via UART using ```serial``` library in python

 ## Table of Contents